Woodland Park Elementary

 “How will we respond when some students don’t learn?” is a question that remains at the forefront of our discussions.
 As the Dufour’s put it, we do not leave our students to the educational lottery.
 We have systems in place to ensure each of our students is afforded the same learning as the next.

-Our schedule allows for a 40 minute intervention and enrichment (I/E) time for each student.
-Support staff, both certified and classified, are assigned grade levels they provide I/E services to.
-For example, our Literacy Coordinator is committed to providing I/E to our 4th grade and 2nd grade students.
+Our schedule allows for a 40 minute intervention and entension time for each student.
+Support staff, both certified and classified, are assigned grade levels they provide WIN ("What I Need") services to each student.
+For example, our Literacy Coordinator is committed to providing WIN to our 4th grade and 2nd grade students.
 Teachers and students are comforted by the consistent aid from other members of our staff to help the teacher help the student.

 Following the intensive intervention, we administer an additional short, common assessment to help reassess student learning.
 This allows us to measure growth, reevaluate teaching, and determine if our learning goals were attained.
 While this cycle requires a great deal of logistical planning, creative thinking, and reflection on our part, it is worth every second when we are able to see the impact on our students’ learning.